 St Hilary’s Day is traditionally the coldest day in the year.
-Of course the coldest day varies but it is normally in January, or February but sometimes in December and occasionally in November, or March.
+Of course, the coldest day is normally in January, or February.
+But sometimes it is in December and occasionally in November, or March.

 At the bottom of the post are the coldest days in the UK since 2000.

-St Hilary (born 315) was the Bishop of Poitiers in France where he died around 367 AD.
-He was a vigorous opponent of the Arian Heresy which swept through the Catholic world in the late Roman period.
+St Hilary (born 315) was the Bishop of Poitiers in France, where he died around 367 AD.
+He was a vigorous opponent of the Arian Heresy, which swept through the Catholic world in the late Roman period.
 Catholic doctrine was that God – the Father, Son and Holy Ghost was a Trinity.
 Arius took the view that: “If the Father begat the Son, then he who was begotten had a beginning in existence, and from this it follows there was a time when the Son was not.”
-So Jesus was not equal with God.
-A question at the time was, ‘Was Jesus divine?’
+Seems like solid logic, doesn’t it?
+But this means that for Arians, Jesus was not equal with God.
+Another question at the time was, ‘Was Jesus divine?’

-Eventually the ecumenical First Council of Nicaea of 325, declared Arianism to be a heresy during the reign of Constantine the Great.
-It was very strong in the East and was accepted by Constantine’s son and continued as a major influence especially among the Goths and Vandals.
+Eventually, the ecumenical First Council of Nicaea of 325, declared Arianism to be a heresy.
+This was during the reign of Constantine the Great.
+Arianism was strong in the Eastern Empire and was accepted by Constantine’s son.
+It continued as a major influence, especially among the Goths and Vandals who were an increasingly important force in the Late Roman Empire.

-The Church takes the position on the Trinity which is one God existing in three coequal, coeternal, consubstantial divine persons (wikipedia).
-Its sobering to think how many people were martyred over these arcane attempts to maintain what they considered a coherent monotheism despite this difficult idea of three entities being one God.
+The Church takes the position that there is one God existing in three coequal, coeternal, consubstantial divine persons (wikipedia).
+It’s sobering to think how many people were martyred over these arcane attempts to maintain a coherent monotheism despite this difficult idea of three entities being one God.
+For more heresy please look at my post on the Pelagian Heresy and St Germanus.

 Hilary Term

-Hilary was a scholar and is one of those rare early Saints not to be horrifically martyred.
-We remember him in the UK with the dedication of a few Churches, particularly in Wales but he has also given his name to one of the terms of the academic year.
-At least for Oxford, Hilary Term is their name for the ‘spring term’ and this year Hilary begins on the 14th January.
+St Hilary was a scholar and is one of those rare early Saints not to be horrifically martyred.
+We remember him in the UK with the dedication of a few Churches, particularly in Wales.
+He has also given his name to one of the terms of the academic year.
+At least for Oxford.
+There, Hilary Term is their name for the ‘spring term’ and this year Hilary began on the 7th January.

-As I travel around Britain I find a lot of ‘Stately Homes’ which were bought by eminent Judges or lawyers.
-At the same time the legal establishment in London is based at the four Inns of Court: Lincoln’s Inn, Grey’s Inn, Inner Temple and Middle Temple.
-These were founded in the medieval period and one of the reasons they have stayed as important institutions is that they provided homes and well as offices for the lawyers who would only come to London during the three terms, about 30 weeks out of the 52 available.
+As I travel around Britain I find a lot of historic ‘Stately Homes’ which were bought by eminent Judges or lawyers.
+The legal establishment is based at the four Inns of Court: Lincoln’s Inn, Grey’s Inn, Inner Temple and Middle Temple.
+These were founded in London in the medieval period.
+They provided homes and well as offices (chambers) for the lawyers.
+The lawyers stayed in them during the legal terms.
+About 30 weeks out of the 52 available in the year.
 Then they would go off to their country estates to recuperate and enjoy the fruits of their privileged position.

 2000 -15.0 Dalmally (Argyll) 30 December